 I've worked in the Healthcare industry for 17 years including working and living abroad.
 I started my career as a scientist and now work for a large local business managing global projects.

-I've lived in Witney for 10 years and my daughter is a pupil at West Witney.
+I've lived in Witney for 10 years and both my son and daughter are pupils at West Witney.
 I volunteered to be a parent governor because good quality education is the right of every child and by working together we will make a positive difference for our children, school and broader community.

 Samantha Kelaher (Parent Governor)

-I am pleased to be joining the School Governors this year, 2016, as a Parent Governor.
+I am pleased to be a member of the Governorning Body as a Parent Governor.
 I have three children; one at University, one at Senior School and one at West Witney, so I have been through all ages and stages of the schooling system and appreciate the important part the community has to play in ensuring the safe and successful running of our schools.

 I currently work as a Project Manager in the commercial sector however before this I spent the first 18 years of my career as a Registered Nurse in the NHS.
-We are an English/Australian family and moved to Witney last year, 2015, from Sydney where we had been living for 8 years.
+We are an English/Australian family and moved to Witney in 2015, from Sydney, where we had been living for 8 years.
 I look forward to supporting the school’s vision and hope to make a positive contribution to our children’s education here at West Witney.

 Alex Sloan (Co-opted Governor)

 After joining West Witney Primary School in September 2013 as Deputy Head, I was co-opted on to the Performance and Standards’ Committee where I was able to report on the school’s performance in reading and writing as well as innovations and changes in classroom practice.
 Since September 2014 I have been a co-opted member of the full governing body.
 Whilst I have had a significant classroom responsibility over the last two years, which has provided me with a sound knowledge of the workings of West Witney and its staff, I am reluctantly relinquishing my classroom role in order to support my head teacher, Nancy Darby, as the school moves forward.